 Reason for suspicion: A dead straight line still applies in Germany Curriculum vitae than the ideal.
 You do vocational training or complete a university degree for a specific job – and then you practice it your whole life.
 Anyone who deviates from this ideal must be bad at their job – or they are simply unreliable Employees.

-The reason: HR professionals like to stay on the safe side – because if the decision turns out to be wrong afterwards, they could easy need explanations.
+The reason: HR professionals like to stay on the safe side – because if the decision turns out to be wrong afterwards, they could light need explanations.
 Nevertheless, companies have to rethink: Due to technological changes, new areas of responsibility and job profiles are sometimes emerging faster than universities can train.
 That also requires from Candidates greater flexibility and a willingness to live a lifetime Things to Learn.

 Courage to reorientate